 The root cause of the failures stemmed from a combination of factors.
-First, ICL/Fujitsu’s management favored rapid deployment over rigorous quality assurance, accepting Horizon despite internal criticism and lack of developer capability. \cite[Appendix B, pag.
-287]{originasofadisaster2022} describes the attitude of the company thus: ``‘ICL’s whole attitude to delivery of the project has been consistently to find reasons not to do what is asked, but to cut corners: this does not bode well for a reassuring view of the future \ldots’''.
+First, ICL/Fujitsu’s management favoured rapid deployment over rigorous quality assurance, accepting Horizon despite internal criticism and lack of developer capability. \cite[Appendix B, pag.
+287]{originasofadisaster2022} describes the attitude of the company thus: \enquote{ICL's whole attitude to delivery of the project has been consistently to find reasons not to do what is asked, but to cut corners: this does not bode well for a reassuring view of the future \ldots}.
 Second, Post Office executives repeatedly dismissed warnings from subpostmasters, legal appeals, and internal audit reports—choosing to prosecute individuals rather than investigate the system~\cite{postofficecorporate2025}.
-Third, government oversight failed to challenge assumptions of accuracy, even after MPs raised numerous concerns in $2009$, which indicated systemic negligence. .
-Collectively, responsibility lay not only with Fujitsu’s defective software engineering but also with the Post Office’s refusal to acknowledge faults, and regulatory bodies' failure to intervene.
+Third, government oversight failed to challenge assumptions of accuracy, even after MPs raised numerous concerns in $2009$, which indicated systemic negligence.

+Collectively, responsibility lay not only with Fujitsu's defective software engineering but also with the Post Office's refusal to acknowledge faults, and regulatory bodies' failure to intervene.